How to Restore File Explorer Windows When You Log In

 What is File Explorer?

-File Explorer is the app on your Windows PC that helps you find, open, copy, move, and organize your files and folders.
-Think of it like a digital filing cabinet you can click through.
+File Explorer is the application on your Windows PC responsible for finding, opening, copying, moving, and organizing your files and folders.
+Consider it a digital filing cabinet you can navigate.

 Why Use “Restore previous folder windows at logon”?

-When you enable this feature, Windows remembers all the File Explorer windows and folders you had open.
-The next time you log in, those same folders open automatically.
-This saves you time!
+Windows remembers File Explorer windows and folders that were open when you activate a particular setting.
+The next time you sign in to your computer, those same folders will open automatically.
+This setting is designed to save you time.

 How to Turn On or Off “Restore previous folder windows at logon”